bjsunhe/ai-mysql-frontend/README.md

 SELECT COUNT(*) FROM festo_round_cylinder WHERE Stroke = '25 mm';

-list all the entries with a stroke of 25 mm
-SELECT * FROM festo_round_cylinder WHERE Stroke = '25 mm';

 list the OrderCode of all the entries with a stroke of 25 mm